matveynator/netchan/wiki/SecurebyDefault.md

 5. **Documentation and Guidance for Secure Usage**:
    - Providing clear documentation on how to use the library securely, including guidelines on setting up secure connections, managing encryption keys, and other best practices.

-"Secure by Default" in the context of your "netchan" library thus emphasizes a proactive, comprehensive approach to security, ensuring that every aspect of network communication is secure, from the establishment of connections to the transfer of data.
+"Secure by Default" in the context of our netchan library thus emphasizes a proactive, comprehensive approach to security, ensuring that every aspect of network communication is secure, from the establishment of connections to the transfer of data.